-We'll explore the southern part of the palace, the Bronze Gates as well as the Vestibul of the Emperor's Palace.
-Also on the agenda are visits to the Mausoleum, St. Dujam's Cathedral, Cathedral Treasury, Temple of Jupiter, St. Martin's Church (Golden Gate) and we'll finish the tour at the fruit square, where we'll venture into the Venetian Castle, Milesi Palace and the Monument of Marko Marulic.
+We dive into history exploring the southern section of the Diocletian's Palace, its Bronze Gates, the Vestibul of the Emperor's Palace, The Mausoleum, St. Dujam's Cathedral, Cathedral Treasury, Temple of Jupiter, and St. Martin's Church.
+We will end the tour off with a visit to the fruit square before stopping at the Venetian castle, Milesi Palace and the Monument of Marko Marulic.